jpsaha/MOTPold/index.md

 ## [Mathematics Training for Individual Study](https://jpsaha.github.io/MOTP/MTIS/) (MTIS)

   * The Department of Mathematics, IISER Bhopal, would like to organize a Mathematics Training program for Individual Study (MTIS).
 Its flyer is available [here](static_files/MTIS/flyer.pdf).
-  * The aim is to develop an interest in mathematics among the students by encouraging them to work on problems falling broadly within the scope of the Mathematical Olympiad.
+  * The aim is to develop an interest in mathematics among the students by encouraging them to work on problems falling broadly within the scope of the <span style="color: green"> **Mathematical Olympiad**</span>.
   * The forthcoming sessions will be held on the following dates, during 9:00am to 12:00pm, in person.
     * 3rd, 17th, 31st August, 2024.
     * 14th, 28th September, 2024.